PantherXOS/wiki.pantherx.org/Go-Language.md

 guix package -r gcc gcc-objc
 ```

-If you are working with multiple languages, consider using [environments](/Environments/).
+If you are working with multiple languages, consider learning about [environments](/Environments/).